← All posts

 The Trust Question

 For most corporate buyers, the real hesitation about consolidating is not price.
 It is trust.
-Handing one partner the whole production feels riskier than spreading the risk across specialists, right up until the first time a multi-vendor event goes wrong and no one will own it.
+Handing one partner the whole production feels riskier than spreading the risk across specialists, right up until the first multi-vendor event goes wrong and no one will own it.
 The truth is the opposite of how it feels.
 A single accountable partner concentrates the risk in one place, which means there is exactly one team whose reputation is on the line for the entire outcome.
 That is not a bigger bet.
 That is a clearer one.

 The way to de-risk it is not more vendors.
 It is evidence.
 Ask for the work, the references, and the war stories of what happened when something went wrong, because the test of a partner is not the events that went perfectly.
 It is what they did the day one did not.